alisenn/METU-CENG/README.md

 # METU-CENG
-Homeworks and Projects that I do in METU-CENG
+Homeworks and Projects that I do in METU-CENG.